-Estimates of recreational effort for the entire snapper-grouper fishery in the South Atlantic are provided in Table 3-40 for trips by mode and Table 3-41 for trips by state; those for the Mid-Atlantic are presented in Table 3-42 for trips by mode and Table 3-43 for trips by state; and, those for New England are presented in Table 3-45 for trips by mode and Table 3-45 for trips by state.
-The total column refers to the total number of trips taken by anglers in the South Atlantic snapper-grouper fishery and not to the sum of catch and target trips.
+Estimates of recreational effort for the entire snapper grouper fishery in the South Atlantic are provided in Table 3-40 for trips by mode and Table 3-41 for trips by state; those for the Mid-Atlantic are presented in Table 3-42 for trips by mode and Table 3-43 for trips by state; and, those for New England are presented in Table 3-45 for trips by mode and Table 3-45 for trips by state.
+The total column refers to the total number of trips taken by all anglers in the South Atlantic recreational fishery for that mode or state and not to the sum of catch and target trips.